sole/audio-tags/README.md

 Nested nodes are created first, all the way up to the hierarchy root.
 Iterating: text nodes don't have a tagName (it's undefined).

+20130801: createOscillator is not ready yet in Firefox

+templates, UI